Building a React SharePoint starter kit

 projectimage

-SharePoint, Microsoft's enterprise content management platform, enables teams to collaborate on files, workflows, and resources.
-Its extensibility varies based on the SharePoint version and site type, ranging from simple in-page web parts to the React-based SPFx development model.
-Oftentimes we would allow users to manage their own data in one or more SharePoint Lists that would serve as the backend for a React UI front end.
-When deploying these types of apps I would often run into a couple situations where:
+Oftentimes, we would allow users to manage their own data in one or more SharePoint Lists that would serve as the backend for a React UI frontend.
+When deploying these types of apps, we would often run into a couple of situations where:

 Setting up the Proxy Server

-./proxyserver/api-server.js
+// filepath: ./proxyserver/api-server.js

-const RestProxy = require("sp-rest-proxy");
+const RestProxy = require('sp-rest-proxy');

-const settings = {
+const settings = { port: 8081 };

 const restProxy = new RestProxy(settings);